TRTA: TRADE-RELATED TECHNICAL ASSISTANCE

 The WTO’s trade-related technical assistance (TRTA) activities aim to help developing countries build their trade capacity so that they can participate more effectively in global trade.

-The WTO's technical assistance and training plans contain detailed information on all of the WTO Secretariat's TA “products” as well as on individual activities.
+The WTO's technical assistance and training plans contain detailed information on all of the WTO Secretariat's Technical Assistance “products” as well as on individual activities.
 The WTO responds to specific national and regional needs in line with its Progressive Learning Strategy, which provides graduated levels of training to course participants.
 A results-based management approach is used to monitor and evaluate these activities and to further develop the assistance provided.

 The changing needs of WTO members continue to determine the type of assistance provided.
 These needs are expressed, for example, through members' national activity requests.
-Global trade developments also guide TA activities delivered at a regional or global level.
+Global trade developments also guide Technical Assistance activities delivered at a regional or global level.
 Ensuring that technical assistance responds to members' needs is the main priority of the Secretariat.